Clemson-DPA/dpa-pipe/README.rst

 This is an open source production pipeline framework developed by students, staff, and faculty in the `Clemson University Digital Production Arts (DPA) <http://clemson.edu/dpa>`_ MFA program.
 This project was overseen by DPA staff software engineer `Josh Tomlinson <https://github.com/josh-t>`_ and DPA professor `Dr. Jerry Tessendorf <http://people.clemson.edu/~jtessen/>`_, both formerly of Rhythm & Hues Studios.
 The implementation is primarily based on the talk given at SIGGRAPH 2014 entitled A `Framework for Global Visual Effects Production Pipelines <https://vimeo.com/116364653>`_ by Josh and his former colleagues based on their work at Rhythm & Hues.
 This project was also introduced at the Global Pipeline Birds of a Feather meeting at SIGGRAPH that same year.

-The code in this repository represents the state of the framework's development to this point.
-The framework should be considered a work-in-progress, yet functional system for building and executing a digital production pipeline.
-The framework is currently in use by DPA students as they complete an intense summer mentorship program with `Dreamworks Animation <http://www.dreamworksanimation.com>`_.

 **The primary goals of this project are to:**

 * provide students exposure to a professional quality pipeline that best approximates what they will encounter in the workforce